 As set out in earlier editions of the game, there are three main sources of supernatural abilities in the D&D universe: the Power, the Art, and the Way.
 The Power is wielded by agents of the gods—mostly paladins and clerics, but also druids after a fashion—and relies on the strength of one’s faith or devotion.
 The Art is magic in the traditional sense, the kind of thing wizards study in tall towers by candlelight, which taps the power of the planes or otherworldly essences like demons.
 The Way is the practice of psionics by those who have the innate gift (“the Will”) to wield the power of the mind.

-As mentioned above, the Way wasn’t included in the core rules of Second Edition.
-It wasn’t until the release of the DARK SUN campaign setting (1991) that psionics was reintroduced with the two companion books, The Complete Psionics Handbook (1991) by Steve Winter and later The Will and the Way (1994) by L. Richard Baker.
-With the unique nature of DARK SUN’S world, Athas, as a place where the gods are silent and arcane magic defiles the world, psionics offered the only option for ‘magical’ characters, and to this day psionics remains most closely associated with the desert wasteland setting, where “almost every human, demi-human, and humanoid in the world is at least a wild talent”.
+As mentioned above, the Way hasn’t been included in the core rules since AD&D. For second edition, players had to wait until the release of the DARK SUN campaign setting (1991), which was complimented by the two companion books, The Complete Psionics Handbook (1991) by Steve Winter and The Will and the Way (1994) by L. Richard Baker.
+With the unique nature of Athas, the world of DARK SUN, as a place where the gods are silent and arcane magic defiles the world, psionics offered the only option for ‘magical’ characters, and to this day psionics remains most closely associated with the desert wasteland setting, where “almost every human, demi-human, and humanoid in the world is at least a wild talent”.

-In a setting like Athas, where psionics are a widely recognized feature of the world, it makes sense that each character class would have an archetype focusing on enhancing their abilities through psionic power, as seems likely to develop out of the newest Unearthed Arcana playtest material.
-Rather like some fighters go to the extra effort of bolstering their abilities with arcane magic and become Eldritch Knights (instead of simply taking the Magic Initiate feat for some minor magical power), so too would some fighters in a world like Athas avail themselves of psionics if they had the talent (or, “the Will”).
-This integration of the Way into the core rules would make the introduction of psionics feel infinitely more organic.
+It is this incorporation of psionics into the very fabric of the setting that has historically been key to ingratiating players to its use.
+In a setting like Athas, it makes sense that each character class would have an archetype focusing on enhancing their abilities through psionic power, as seems likely to develop out of the newest Unearthed Arcana playtest material.
+Rather like some fighters go to the extra effort of bolstering their abilities with arcane magic and become Eldritch Knights (instead of simply taking the Magic Initiate feat for some minor magical power), so too would some fighters in a world like Athas avail themselves of psionics if they had the talent (or, “the Will”), and likewise of other classes.
+By integrating the Way into the core rules without requiring new classes, the introduction of psionics feels much more organic.

 A Distinct System

-Of course, some people have made the very fair point that after years of waiting for a balanced psionics system to be released, it would be an enormous disappointment if it turned out to be simply a matter of flavouring existing mechanics.
-It’s already possible in a home game to cross out ‘magic’ and ‘spells’ and replace them with ‘psionics’ and ‘powers’; there’s no need for any official direction on that.
-Rather, a new system for psionics should be something else, something different than spell-like psionic abilities that compete with a wide variety of established magical traditions.
+Of course, some people have made the very fair point that, after years of waiting for the release of a balanced psionics system, it would be an enormous disappointment if it turned out to be simply a matter of flavouring existing mechanics.
+It’s already possible in a home game to cross out the words ‘magic’ and ‘spells’ and replace them with ‘psionics’ and ‘powers’; there’s no need for any official direction on that.
+Rather, a new system for psionics should be something else, something more substantial than spell-like psionic abilities that compete with a wide variety of established magical traditions.

 We’ve had a new system teased several times through various iterations of the Mystic class in previous Unearthed Arcana material.
 Many players have already playtested the material and provided comprehensive feedback through Wizards of the Coast’s regular surveys.
 Of all the possible new classes that could be released, the Mystic is perhaps the most eagerly anticipated.